Tutorial

 A pytest_discover_tests()

-function is provided to create CTest
+function is provided to create CMake

 tests for each Python test collected.
 Therefore, the configuration added in the